memfault/interrupt/_drafts/mcuboot-overview.md

   int rv = boot_go(&rsp);

   if (rv == 0) {
-    // rsp contains the start address of the image your_platform_do_boot(&rsp);
+    // 'rsp' contains the start address of the image your_platform_do_boot(&rsp);
   }
   ```

 Your main application can also use the MCUboot library to read information about the images which
-are installed and mark images as ready for upgrade.
+are installed and mark images as ready to be installed after they have been downloaded.

 ## MCUboot Configuration Options